 \subsection{Shifted analogues}

 We now investigate two shifted analogues of $\kappa_\alpha$.
 Key polynomials are closely related to Schubert polynomials and are generalizations of Schur polynomials.
 Our shifted analogues are motivated by similar connections to certain \defn{involution Schubert polynomials} from~\cite{WyserYong} and will turn out to be generalizations of \defn{Schur $P$- and $Q$-polynomials}.

-(Schur $P$- and $Q$-polynomials are generating functions for semistandard shifted tableaux~\cite[\S{III}.8]{Macdonald}, whereas Schur polynomials are generating functions for semistandard tableaux; this accounts for our use of the term ``shifted''.)
+Schur $P$- and $Q$-polynomials are generating functions for semistandard shifted tableaux~\cite[\S{III}.8]{Macdonald}, whereas Schur polynomials are generating functions for semistandard tableaux.
+This accounts for our use of the term ``shifted''.

 We will explain these motivations more fully in Section~\ref{ischub-sect}.
 Here, we focus on the definitions and basic properties.
 The \defn{Young diagram} of a partition $\lambda$ is the set of integer pairs $\D_\lambda := \{ (i,j) \in \PP\times \PP : 1\leq j \leq \lambda_i\}$ (which we will draw in English convention, with positions oriented as in a matrix).
 A partition $\lambda$ is \defn{strict} if its nonzero parts are all distinct.